Maison Bras awed us with its innovative food and stunning views. This French restaurant is the ultimate destination dining experience.

 The Maison Bras restaurant has an especially strong dedication to local products.
 In fact, there were so many local, distinct cheeses that even Daryl couldn’t identify them all despite his extensive cheese background.
 This was a serious cheese cart!

 We don’t know why there are three dessert courses at Maison Bras.
+But we’re not complaining.
+After all, this is a country where French desserts reign supreme.

 At this point of the epic meal, we felt like distance runners who had just passed the 20-mile mark of a 26-mile marathon.
 It was also at this point in the meal when Mindi’s face said “No Mas!!”
 But who were we to resist?